 Come to the lovely village of Cranmore, near Shepton Mallet, Somerset to meet our friendly staff and take a relaxing ride on our heritage steam trains.

-The train journey is approximately 40 minutes over our 5 mile mile round trip.
+The train journey is approximately 35 minutes over our 5 mile mile round trip.
 You are welcome to ride as many times as you like on your visit - subject to availability of seats.
-Due to Covid-19 restrictions and social distancing, pre booking is now essential to guarantee a place on the train of your choice.

 We are one of very few steam railways where you can visit our engine shed and workshop to see restoration in progress by our skilled bunch of volunteers

-We have a newly refurbished museum, waiting room and ticket office.
+We have a time capsual museum, waiting room and ticket office.
 There is also the David Shepherd Discovery Centre on our restored second platform which celebrates the history of our railway and the life of the world famous wildlife artist whose vision for the railway made it what it is today.

-The signal box and miniature railway are also open on specific days – see website for details.
+The refurbished signal box is open every running day and the miniature railway is also open on specific days – see website for details.

-We have a well stocked shop and the Whistlestop Café serves a great range of food and drink.
+We have a well stocked shop and The Station Cafe serves a great range of deliciously yummy food and drink.
 You are also able to take afternoon tea on our Mendip Belle coach on certain days – pre-booking essential.